BSWC Host Site Application Form

 Eligible Host Site Projects

 1. Watershed Health and Protection: Members develop projects to protect local water resources.
 Their activities may include: watershed inventories; restoration; drought planning; water quality/quantity monitoring; soil health; stream, habitat and riparian restoration; re-vegetation projects; riparian fencing; local river clean-up efforts; abandoned mine reclamation; irrigation infrastructure improvements; aquatic invasive species; and more.
-Host sites directed by Watershed Restoration Plans or that incorporate aspects of the State Water Plan may be given priority.
+Host sites directed by Watershed Restoration Plans or that incorporate aspects of the State Water Plan and State Drought Plan may be given priority.
 Members are required to track the miles of restored streams, data points collected and/or projects implemented.

 2. Watershed Education and Outreach: Members play an integral role in helping to promote watershed health and natural resource conservation through outreach and education.
 They may reach out to Montana watershed communities through lessons in elementary and high schools, community field days, workshops, and trainings.
 Members may develop curriculum; focus on local issues with local solutions; implement outreach campaigns, newsletters, websites and media for communities; and organize public meetings and events for community stakeholders.
 Members track the number of students and community members (beneficiaries) who receive and benefit from these education and outreach efforts.